 Another person is said to have been injured, according to Iranian sources.
-There are currently no independent reports of the incident.
+There are still no independent descriptions of the course of events.

-At present, there is no official Iranian image of what the perpetrator in Tehran may have had as motives.
+At present, there is no official Iranian image of what the perpetrator in Tehran may have had as a motive.
 Mizan writes that he was not part of any ongoing case at the court.
+In some quarters, he is referred to as an "infiltrator".

-The two victims, Ali Razini and Mohammad Moghisseh, are described as two "brave and revolutionary" judges.
+The two deceased, Ali Razini and Mohammad Moghisseh, are described as two "brave and revolutionary" judges.

-Both have been identified by exile Iranian activist groups as long-standing key figures in the Iranian so-called revolutionary courts' oppression and punishment of dissidents – including large-scale executions.
+Both have been pointed out by exiled Iranian activist groups as key figures in the Iranian so-called revolutionary courts' long-term oppression and punishment of dissidents – including large-scale executions.

-Moghisseh, also known under the alias "Naserian", was the closest superior to Hamid Noury, who was convicted of gross human rights violations and murder in Sweden in the summer of 2022.
-They worked together at prisons in Tehran in the late 1980s, where it has been established that Noury was involved in extrajudicial executions of hundreds of people.
+Moghisseh, also known by the alias "Naserian", was the closest chief to Hamid Noury, who was convicted of gross human rights violations and murder in Sweden in the summer of 2022.
+They worked together in prisons in Tehran in the late 1980s, where it has been established that Noury was involved in extrajudicial executions of hundreds of people.

 Hamid Noury was sentenced to life imprisonment in Sweden, but was allowed to return to Iran last summer in a highly publicized prisoner exchange.

 Noury was lured to Sweden in 2019 and arrested at Arlanda.
-According to the indictment, he had selected prisoners who were to be brought before a committee that decided who would be executed, read out the names of those to be executed, and escorted them to the execution room.
-He is also said to have participated in the executions on one or more occasions.
+According to the indictment, he had selected prisoners who would be brought before a committee that decided who would be executed, read out the names of those who would be executed, and escorted them to the execution room.
+He is also said to have personally participated in the executions on one or more occasions.

 The case was one of the largest of its kind in Sweden.
 Approximately 70 plaintiffs from different parts of the world were heard in connection with the trial.